weltliteratur/vossanto/theof/humans/statistics.md

 | 1      | [Jimmy Osmond](https://www.wikidata.org/wiki/Q1689414)			  |
 | 1      | [Harry Cohn](https://www.wikidata.org/wiki/Q1586470)              |

-####  "his day" or "his time"
+####  "His Day" or "His Time"

-Who are the sources for the modifiers "his day", "his time", and "his generation"?
+Who are the sources for the modifiers "… of his day", "… of his time", and "… of his generation"?

 ``` bash
 ../org.py --ignore-source-ids fictional_humans_in_our_data_set.tsv -w -T -t -c ../README.org \